Quick Reference

 Yes.
 ViciStack's AMD Optimization module monitors wait_for_silence continuously and alerts you when the value drifts outside optimal range.
 On qualifying plans, ViciStack can automatically adjust this setting based on real-time performance data — no manual intervention required.

-Get Your Free VICIdial Audit →
+Get Your Free Audit →